 Wolverine World Wide (WWW) Receives a Hold from Pivotal Research

-According to TipRanks.com, Kummetz is a 4-star analyst with an average return of 7.6% and a 62.4% success rate.
-Kummetz covers the Services sector, focusing on stocks such as Shoe Carnival, Foot Locker, and Boot Barn.
+According to TipRanks.com, Kummetz is a 4-star analyst with an average return of 6.1% and a 58.7% success rate.
+Kummetz covers the Services sector, focusing on stocks such as Boot Barn, Genesco, and Tilly’s.

-Currently, the analyst consensus on Wolverine World Wide is a Moderate Buy with an average price target of $37.00.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Wolverine World Wide with a $34.50 average price target.

 See today’s analyst top recommended stocks >>